The EKR-module property of pseudo-Paley graphs of square order: Acknowledgments

 \section{Acknowledgments}

-S. Asgarli is supported by a postdoctoral research fellowship from the University of British Columbia and NSERC PDF grant.
-S. Goryainov is supported by RFBR according to the research project 20-51-53023.
+During the preparation of this work, S. Asgarli was supported by a postdoctoral research fellowship from the University of British Columbia and NSERC PDF grant.
+S. Asgarli thanks Zinovy Reichstein for his comments on the manuscript.
 S. Goryainov is grateful to Alexander Gavrilyuk and Alexandr Valyuzhenich for valuable discussions concerning the paper.
 H. Lin is supported by National Natural Science Foundation of China (Nos.
 11771141 and 12011530064).
 C. H. Yip is supported by a Four Year Doctoral Fellowship from the University of British Columbia.
 C. H. Yip thanks Shaun Fallat for the clarification of a theorem in \cite{AFMNSR21}.
+The authors are also grateful to the referees for valuable comments, corrections, and suggestions.